Dipshikha3112/AI-startup-idea-generator-market-analyzer/README.md

 ---

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

----

 ## 📬 Contact

-For bugs, suggestions, or collaborations, please create a GitHub issue or reach out via the repository.
+For bugs, suggestions, or collaborations, please create a GitHub issue or reach out via the Linkedin.
+--Dipshikha